usnistgov/ARIAC_docs/.history/docs/automated_evaluation/automated_evaluation_overview_20231215113618.md

     - This will create a container from the ARIAC image and attempt to clone and build the competitor package.
 You should see output in the terminal.
 If the build is successful continute onto the next step.
 If not, delete the created container (e.g., `docker rm nist_competitor --force`), fix the error and run the `build_container` script again.
 If the build script is successful it only needs to be run once.
 All trials can be run using this container.

+10. After the container is built and running, open a web browser and navigate to `http://localhost:6080/`.
+This should show a VNC display for the container.

-1. To run a trial use the `run_trial.sh` script.
+11. To run a trial use the `run_trial.sh` script.
 The first argument is the team name which should also be the name of the container.
 The second argument is the name of the trial to be run.
-To all trials that are in the trials folder you need to pass a second argument `run-all`.
+If no second argument is passed all trials in the folder will be run sequentially.
 For example to run the nist_competitor with  `kitting.yaml` trial you would run:

     `./run_trial.sh nist_competitor kitting`
-and to run all trials you would run:

-    `./run_trial.sh nist_competitor run-all`